 - A lack of interest in food, playtime, or walks

-Signs of lethargy in dogs can be different for every furry friend, but it’s usually characterized by a change in behavior and an overall disinterest in their day-to-day activities.
-For example, if your usually bouncy young pup starts acting like an old soul, they might be feeling lethargic.
+Signs of lethargy in dogs can differ from pup to pup, but it’s usually characterized by a change in behavior and an overall disinterest in their day-to-day activities.

 Normally, even the sleepiest pooch will spring to life at the smell of a tasty treat or the sound of the doorbell.
 If your dog is lethargic, though, those tail-wagging triggers might barely get a blink.
-And while a nap can refresh a tired dog, if they wake up just as sluggish, there might be more to their sleepiness than meets the eye.
+And while a nap is usually enough to refresh a tired dog, waking up just as sluggish might be a sign there's more to their sleepiness than meets the eye.

 So, what does lethargy look like in dogs?
-Only you can tell whether your furry friend’s behavior is out of the ordinary or not, so keep an eye out for any other unusual symptoms.
+Pet parents are the best ones to judge whether their furry friend’s behavior is out of the ordinary or not, so keep an eye out for any unusual signs.

+Pet parents!
 You know your furry pal better than anyone, which is why it's so important to give pet sitters all the info they need when you're away.
 Thousands of pup parents are already opting for a more personalized approach to pet care by finding a loving, in-home dog sitter each and every time they go away.
 Curious about how pet sitting works?
-Click the link to learn more!
+Click the link to find out more!

 How it works